7 Year Old- Negative Thinking, Complaining, Arguing

 Luckily, she is still young enough that she will cry with you, right?
 Instead of seeing that as a negative thing, try welcoming her tears.
 Hold her in your arms.
 Tell her that you see how sad she is, what big feelings she needs to let out.
 Everyone needs to cry sometimes, and you will stay right there and hold her and keep her safe.

 It sounds like she did cry with you on the evening you're describing, but she went back and forth into rage.
 Rage is a defense against feeling sad, or, most commonly, frightened.
-I think your daughter has some fear locked up and needs to let it out.
-You don't have to know what it is about to help her with this.
+I think your daughter was enraged because she saw you as the source of the trap she was in.
+But I am also betting that this was not a one-time occurrence.
+To feel so desperate, she has probably experienced this before.

 When she erupts at you in anger, stay calm and kind.
 Look her in the eye, which will bring her back to the more vulnerable fear that she's fighting down.
 Be open to listening to her anger.
 "You think I am being mean.
 Tell me more."
 If she attacks you verbally, take a deep breath and remember that she is just trying to keep that fear under wraps, and the best defense is a good offense.
 If you stay calm and kind and signal that she can trust you to keep her and you safe, she will eventually dissolve into fear.